Jackson School’s specialist program include the delivery of Performing Arts, Visual Arts, Design Technology, STEM and Physical Education.

 Performing Arts

-At Jackson School our Performing Arts program provides students with an opportunity to develop confidence, self-esteem, expression, concentration, motivation and self-awareness in a safe, fun and highly engaging and supportive learning environment.
+At Jackson School our Performing Arts program provides primary students with an opportunity to develop confidence, self-esteem, expression, concentration, motivation and self-awareness in a safe, fun and highly engaging and supportive learning environment.
 Emphasis of our classes is to promote independent learning, creativity and social development.

 Our Performing Arts department comprises for four different learning areas drama/dance theatre, recording studio, music room and a green screen room.
 It encourages them to think and act creatively, thus developing critical thinking and problem-solving skills that can be applied in all areas of learning.